SumoLogic/sumologic-documentation/docs/platform-services/automation-service/app-central/integrations/index.md

 ---
 slug: /platform-services/automation-service/app-central/integrations
-title: Available Integrations
+title: Integrations in App Central
-sidebar_label: Available Integrations
 sidebar_position: 1
-description: This article lists all the integrations available in App Central.
+description: ''
 ---

 Our Automation Service and Cloud SOAR offer a comprehensive suite of integrations designed to enhance your automation and orchestration capabilities.
 This section includes the complete catalog of currently supported integrations available in [App Central](/docs/platform-services/automation-service/app-central).